thinkinglabs/thinkinglabs.github.io/_posts/2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 There is, however, more.
 Though individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
 Why else are teams obsessed with code reviews and pull requests?
 But the code review comes too late in the process, introduces waiting and is too slow.
-And this, again, increases lead time and time market.
+And this, again, increases lead time and time to market.

 But, the goal of any organisation is to make money by sustainably minimising the lead time to create a positive business impact.